 As the first week of summer officially begins and temperatures start to become unbearable, it’s only appropriate that National HVAC Tech Day is here once again.
-And that goes double in 2020, when everything imaginable that could have gone wrong did go wrong.
+And that goes double in 2021, following a year when everything imaginable that could have gone wrong did go wrong.

 So we here at Mediagistic would like to take some time to praise HVAC techs everywhere.
 After all, this is your day, Mr. and Ms. HVAC technician, and you deserve some recognition.